datadryad/dryad-app/documentation/README.md

 * The main application for Dryad is at [https://github.com/CDL-Dryad/dryad-app](https://github.com/CDL-Dryad/dryad-app) with minor customizations and configuration for an installation.

-    * The stash_engine and stash_datacite engines hold most of the code for the user interface.
+    * The stash_engine and stash_datacite modules hold most of the code for the user interface.

-    * The stash_api engine is where we've implemented our API.
+    * The stash_api module is where we've implemented our API.

-    * The stash_discovery engine is a relatively thin wrapper and customization around Geoblacklight.
+    * The stash_discovery module is a relatively thin wrapper and customization around Geoblacklight.

     * The repository contains some other libraries/gems for things such as sword or harvesting.